Smealm/Copycat-Filterlist/README.md

 there're too many copycat sites nowadays, so let's block them.

-Filter list that blocks Copycat sites this includes phishing sites, clones of websites etc
+Filter list that blocks Copycat sites this includes phishing sites, clones of websites, etc

 feel free to fork and add on to it if you'd like